 Application

-This unit describes the skills and knowledge required to develop and monitor plans relating to job search and other activities undertaken by job seekers to achieve an employment outcome.
+This unit describes the skills and knowledge required to develop and monitor, in collaboration with job seekers, plans relating to job search and other activities undertaken by job seekers to achieve an employment outcome.

-This unit applies to individuals working in employment services within established policies and procedures.
+This unit applies to individuals working in career development or employment services within established policies and procedures.

+Work is performed in known or changing contexts, with responsibility for own functions and outputs.

-The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian/New Zealand Standards and industry codes of practice.
+The skills in this unit must be applied in accordance with Commonwealth and state/territory legislation, standards, and industry codes of practice.

+No licensing, legislative or certification requirements apply to this unit at the time of publication.

 Elements and Performance Criteria